Spider-Man 2: Legacy

+In 2025, it was listed in the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 154.

 Accolades

 At the 77th Academy Awards, Spider-Man 2 won Best Visual Effects (John Dykstra, Scott Stokdyk, Anthony LaMolinara and John Frazier), and was nominated for Best Sound Mixing (Kevin O'Connell, Greg P. Russell, Jeffrey J. Haboush and Joseph Geisinger) and Best Sound Editing along with The Polar Express, but lost to Ray and The Incredibles, respectively.
 The film won Saturn Awards for Best Actor, Best Director, Best Fantasy Film, Best Special Effects, and Best Writer, while being nominated for Best Supporting Actor and Best Music.
 It was nominated for two British Academy Film Awards for Special Visual Effects and Sound, but lost to The Day After Tomorrow and Ray, respectively.
-The American Film Institute (AFI) listed the film as one of the 2004's ten best films, and nominated it for positions on the lists of the top 10 fantasy films, the 100 most inspiring American films, and the 100 greatest American films.
+The American Film Institute (AFI) listed the film as one of the 2004's ten best films, and in 2007 nominated the film for its updated list of the 100 greatest American films.

-Sequel
+Future

 In March 2004, three months before Spider-Man 2's release, Sony announced that a sequel was already in development.
 Spider-Man 3 was released on May 4, 2007.